Arturo Tolentino: Senate (1957–1972)

-"I seem to have a lot of frustrations that come along in my life without invitation.
-When I was Senate President, my term was for two years.
-But somehow I understood later that President Marcos had made an agreement with another Senator, - Senator Puyat, that after one year he (Puyat) would take my place.
-In other words we would split the two year term between us.

-I was not aware of that arrangement.
-President Marcos never informed me.
-So, after twelve months of my term as Senate President, Puyat insisted that he take over.
-Naturally, I resisted and pointed out that my term had not yet expired.
-He kept citing an agreement, but I pointed out there was no such agreement.

-At the next session of the Senate, Marcos maneuvered the other Senators to comply with this “commitment”, and voted for Puyat.
-As a result, I got ousted as Senate President halfway through my term of office."

-Vice-presidential candidate (1986)
+Vice presidential candidate (1986)

-Tolentino was chosen by Marcos as his vice-presidential running mate for the February 7, 1986 snap election.
+Tolentino was chosen by Marcos as his vice-presidential running mate for the 1986 snap election.
 They were against the united opposition of Corazon Aquino and Salvador Laurel.
 According to the National Movement for Free Elections (NAMFREL) final tally, Aquino and Laurel were consistently in the lead.
 The final tally showed Laurel winning by over 800,000 votes—roughly the same margin by which it showed Aquino defeating Marcos.
-However, according to the COMELEC tally, Tolentino won over Laurel with a margin of approximately one million votes.
+However, according to the official COMELEC tally, Tolentino won over Laurel with a margin of approximately one million votes.
 He was ceremonially sworn in as Vice President of the Philippines on February 16, 1986, but functionally never took office.
 The disputed outcome would eventually lead to the People Power Revolution which ousted Marcos and installed Aquino as a revolutionary president.
+In 2013, the National Historical Commission of the Philippines in its Resolution No. 2, series of 2013, officially stated that Tolentino was not elected as vice-president, consequently excluding him from the official roster of vice-presidents of the Philippines.

+1986 coup attempt

+After the People Power Revolution, Tolentino launched a failed coup attempt on July 6, 1986.
+He claimed that, since Marcos was in exile, he was constitutionally the acting president of the Philippines.
+Marcos allies and about 100 soldiers marched to the luxurious Manila Hotel, occupied it, and established a government.
+He expected massive support, but only several thousand of Marcos loyalists supported his cause, which dwindled to several hundred.
+On July 8, he agreed to surrender.

 Later life

-1986 coup

-Tolentino then launched a coup on July 6, 1986, declaring that since Marcos was in exile, he was constitutionally the acting president of the Philippines.
-Marcos allies and about 100 soldiers marched to the luxurious Manila Hotel, barricading it with trucks.
-He was expecting massive support, but only several thousands of Marcos loyalists supported his cause.
-On July 8, he agreed to disperse his thousands of civilian supporters and about a hundred military backers, ending the failed coup attempt.

-When the 1987 Constitution of the Philippines was overwhelmingly approved in a plebiscite, Tolentino announced he would respect the will of the people.

 Return to the Senate (1992–1995)

-In 1992, Tolentino successfully ran for the Senate, placing 18th under the Nationalist People's Coalition.
+In 1992, Tolentino successfully ran for the Senate, placing 18th as part of the Nationalist People's Coalition.
 However, his bid for re-election in 1995 was not successful, and he retired from politics.
+During this time he still took part in notable landmark cases including Tolentino v.
+Sec. of Finance.